AbbVie says $55 billion acquisition of Shire officially dead

-U.S. drugmaker AbbVie Inc (ABBV.N) said on Monday it has reached agreement with Shire Plc (SHP.L) to officially call off its proposed $55 billion (34.03 billion pounds) purchase of the Irish company, and will pay Shire a $1.64 billion breakup fee for walking away from the deal.
+U.S. drugmaker AbbVie Inc (ABBV.N) said on Monday it has reached agreement with Shire Plc (SHP.L) to officially call off its proposed $55 billion purchase of the Irish company, and will pay Shire a $1.64 billion breakup fee for walking away from the deal.

 In announcing termination of the agreement, AbbVie said the U.S. Treasury moves "re-interpreted longstanding tax principles in a uniquely selective manner designed specifically to destroy the financial benefits of these types of transactions."